bastislack/highline-freestyle/README.md

 We don't always know what we really do, but we try to keep some order, through issues ...

+Checkout the [good first issue tag](https://github.com/bastislack/highline-freestyle/labels/good%20first%20issue), if you don't know where to start.

 ### Requirements:

 - node